dsoto/ensp-202-notes/motivation.md

 - You have been asked to perform computations
 - Your are given a mathematical expression and asked to compute it
 - We will practice coming up with the correct expression to compute

-# Your attitude toward mathematics

-Much of your success will depend on your beliefs about your ability to learn and improve through effort.

-## Do you believe you are a "math person"

-- Are you comfortable with mathematics?
-- Do you think your abilities can improve with effort and practice?
-- When you make important financial decisions, will you try to understand the details?

-## Grit, Mindset, Effort

-- This will not always be easy or pleasurable
-- You should be prepared to fail
-- Some of your efforts should look like [this](https://t.co/gpISMANVMz)
-- I frequently struggle to learn new branches of mathematics

 ## Bloom's Taxonomy